willhansen/RoyaltyOffRevenueLicense/README.md

 Free to use, and you can hide any modifications to the code.
 This is the kind of license businesses like to see in the libraries they use, but the lack of benefits for the library developer or forced recontribution means the quality is often left wanting.

+### Dual licensing

+There are several forms:

+* GPL unless you pay for a proprietary license
+* Proprietary until some date, then becomes open source automatically
+* TODO

+This option offers a path to monetization for library developers and is free if you don't mind the GPL license, but typically allows proprietary license holders to hide their code and requires negotiation for each license.

+There is a lot of freedom in defining the proprietary license, which can be good for businesses, but is more overhead for lone developers.

+####

 ### Software as a service